Barbados Travel Guide

 Downtown you will find many fine coral-limestone buildings, one of which houses the Barbados museum.
 Bridgetown is a busy, bustling city but most sites and can be covered on foot in one day.

-The best coffee downtown is available from the cafe on the 1st floor of the Cave Shepherd department store on Broad Street.
+The best coffee in Bridgetown is available from the cafe on the 1st floor of the Cave Shepherd department store on Broad Street.

 Around the Island